 Mysterious illnesses aside, many have accused e-cigarette manufacturers of exposing young people to addictive nicotine and luring them toward smoking.
 The National Academies of Science, Engineering and Medicine say they found “substantial evidence” that youths who try vaping are more likely to use conventional cigarettes.
 Advocates of vaping sales bans also cite research on nicotine’s effects on youth brain development.

-Last fall, then-FDA Commissioner Scott Gottlieb called teenage vaping an “epidemic” as he announced a crackdown on more than 1,300 entities allegedly selling e-cigarettes to minors.
+Last year, then-FDA Commissioner Scott Gottlieb called teenage vaping an “epidemic” as he announced a crackdown on more than 1,300 entities allegedly selling e-cigarettes to minors.
 He threatened to ban the flavored vaping liquids that have drawn so much scrutiny for their appeal to young people — unless e-cigarette manufacturers such as Juul Labs worked to substantially curb underage use.

 E-cigarette makers have lobbied aggressively against new regulations making good on that threat and argue that their products can help smokers quit while giving those addicted to nicotine a safer option than burning tobacco.
 They say they’re working to address underage vaping and warn that an outright ban could just replace regulated sales with a black market.

-The CDC agrees that e-cigarettes can help smokers who substitute them for regular tobacco products, and health professionals believe vaping to be safer than traditional smoking, which kills 8 million people per year, according to the World Health Organization.
-The debate over vaping regulations has split the public health community, experts say, as some cite harm reduction for smokers while others emphasize the threat to youth.
+The CDC agrees that e-cigarettes can help smokers who substitute them for regular tobacco products, and health professionals say vaping to be safer than traditional smoking, which kills 8 million people per year, according to the World Health Organization.
+The debate over vaping regulations has split the public health community, experts say, as some cite harm reduction for smokers while others emphasize the threat to youths.
 England’s public health agency cites estimates that the practice is 95 percent less harmful than smoking.

 But given that the FDA has yet to vet vaping products, experts caution that the long-term consequences of using e-cigarettes remain unclear.